Commercial Property

 Leasehold vs. freehold

-All properties, including commercial properties, are usually freehold or leasehold.
+All properties, including business real estate, are usually freehold or leasehold.

 • Freehold grants an investor exclusive ownership of it, meaning they can do with it as they will